locationtech/geomesa/docs/developer/analysis.rst

 Analysis
 ========

-This chapter describes various frameworks for writing code to use GeoMesa data stores for analysis.
+This chapter describes frameworks for writing code to use GeoMesa data stores for analysis.

 Apache Spark with GeoMesa Compute